 - 1 cup fresh salsa

-Cut chicken into bite sized pieces & season with salt and pepper.
+Cut the chicken into bite sized pieces & season with salt and pepper.

 Spoon the chicken into the peppers with prepared cauliflower rice, your favorite salsa, and sliced avocado, and enjoy!